Tanishka-Singh05/kadena_croissant/README.md

 #### 9. **Test the Application**
 1. Visit `http://localhost:3000`
 2. Connect your MetaMask wallet
+3. Add testnet faucet from https://tools.kadena.io/faucet/evm
-3. Switch between chains using the chain selector
+4. Switch between chains using the chain selector
-4. Execute test transactions to see reputation updates
+5. Execute test transactions to see reputation updates
-5. Watch your scores update in real-time!
+6. Watch your scores update in real-time!

 ### Quick Commands Reference